Value-added tax (VAT)

 Remittance tax of 5% is imposed on the transfer of money abroad in cash or through pay checks, transfers, or courier of any nature carried out with or without the mediation of the Ecuadorian financial system, including transfer from foreign bank accounts.
 Dividends and foreign loans may be exempt from this tax under certain considerations.

-As of January 2022, the remittance tax rate will be reduced progressively from 5% to 4% by a quarter of a percentage point (0.25) on a quarterly basis.
+In January 2022, the remittance tax rate was reduced progressively from 5% to 4% by a quarter of a percentage point (0.25) on a quarterly basis.

 No stamp taxes are levied in Ecuador.